Cfomodz/spam-baiter/README.md

-# scam-baiter
+# spam-baiter
-This repository contains a Python script designed to interact with scammers in an automated manner.
-The script uses pre-recorded audio files to respond to the scammer's prompts.
+This repository contains a Python script illustrating the potential to interact with scammers and spammers in an automated manner.

 ## Files in this Repository